andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/swift-how-to-setting-up-a-table-view.md

 I use table views fairly often in my examples, so I've decided to create a short walkthrough of how to set up a table view in Swift.

-Think of this as the &#8220;Hello World&#8221; of creating a view controller with a table view.
+Think of this as the "Hello World&#8221; of creating a view controller with a table view.

 #### [0:16]